School admissions information

 Within Merthyr Tydfil each school has an area that it traditionally serves.
 Most parents/carers send their child to the ‘local’ school, but some parents exercise their right to state a preference for a different school.

-There are two main categories of school admissions, the annual admission round and mid-term admissions.
+There are two main categories of school admissions, the annual admission round and mid-term (In Year) admissions.

 Annual Admission Round